A Million Pictures – “A Fantastical Phantasmagorical Phenomenon for the Twenty-First Century – ghosts, gauzes and grandiloquence.”

 4. Images with black surrounds to increase luminosity and make ghosts appear to be free-floating, without a frame of light for orientation.

-5. Additional performance elements eg mirrors, smoke, sound, masks & actors
+5. Additional performance elements eg mirrors, smoke, sound, masks & actors.

 However, there could be any combination of the following elements: showmanship, darkness, smells, touch, music, sound + vibration, ventriloquism, ritual & incantation, false walls, illumination, illusion & magic, projection (both back and front) onto gauze, spray, steam, smoke, dissolving views, small audience numbers… all in an appropriately “gloomth” location such as a crypt, locked attic or railway arches.